V4Fire/Client/src/components/super/i-block/state/README.md

 True if the component is in the context of SSR or hydration.

+#### isClientOnly

+True if the component should not render it's content during server-side rendering, and it is in the context of SSR/hydration now.
+This getter is used to display a skeleton placeholder instead of the actual component content during server-side rendering.

 #### remoteState

 A link to an application state object located in `core/component/state`.